 You don’t need to water your plants when the ground is frozen because plants are dormant in the winter.

-What about getting the timing right when planning and planting a winter garden?
+What are your best tips for getting the timing right when planning and planting a winter garden?

 A great book to reference is The Winter Harvest Handbook by Eliot Coleman.
 Eliot Coleman is a farmer in Maine who pioneered winter gardening techniques.
 You can grow plants in the fall and keep them covered and protected so that you can pick them all winter long even if the plants aren’t still growing.
 You can still harvest plants for weeks after they’re done growing.